-You started off 2016 gung-ho on your money goals.
+You started the year gung-ho on your money goals.
 You resolved to spend less, save more, pad that nest egg and finally build your emergency savings to six months.
 So now that we’re into the last three months of the year, how are those goals coming along?

-Now that we’re nearing the end of the year, you might be tempted to raise your hands in surrender and just hope for a clean slate in 2017.
+Now that we’re nearing the end of the year, you might be tempted to raise your hands in surrender and just hope for a clean slate next year.
 But don’t give up yet; it’s not too late to get back on track.
-Check out our tips on how to course-correct between now and December 31st—and how to gear up for an even better 2017.
+Check out our tips on how to course-correct between now and December 31st — and how to gear up for an even better New Year.

 Step 1: Figure Out How Off Track You Are

 Before you can come up with a plan to get on track, you first need to know just how far off you are.
-So start taking stock of your financial data, says David Blaylock, CFP®, a financial planner with LearnVest Planning Services.
+So start taking stock of your financial data, says financial planner David Blaylock, CFP®.

 For example, if your goal was to increase your net worth, then calculate your net worth by adding up all the money you have in your checking, savings, investment and retirement accounts and subtracting all your debts.
-(If you have access to an app that tracks all your financial info in one place, that's even better.)
 If your goal was to eat out less, see how much you’ve been spending in that category, perhaps by reviewing your credit card purchases and take-out app history or estimating how much you’ve been paying each week, if you tend to use cash.
 If your goal was to pay off loans or credit cards, check to see where your balances stand.